Taking the steps to prepare your business for the Amazon marketplace

 Everyone can always and only begin in exactly the same place, right where you are.

-An active question to ask is, “where do you want to go?”
-This allows you to best understand your mission, set clear goals, and then pick the right materials and path to accomplish it.
+A question to ask is, “where do you want to go?”
+This allows you to best understand your mission, set clear goals, and then pick the right materials and path to accomplish your job at hand.

 For example, are you trying to spearhead a quick exploratory excursion through the competition to see what you discover?
 If so, you’ll want a machete to quickly clear the way (in this case, maybe some aggressive promotions and ads).